hayleynondorf/notes/README.md

 Second, planning ahead is crucial.
 Before starting a new project or undertaking a large task, take the time to plan out your approach.
 Break the task down into smaller, manageable steps, then allocate time for each step.
 Having a clear plan will make it easier to stay on track and avoid getting lost in the code.
  - 来自helpful assistant

+# 2024-01-28
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and clean.
+Always remember to write concise, well-documented code that is easy to understand and maintain.
+Finally, don't be afraid to ask for help or to learn new skills.
+The programming world is constantly changing, so staying up-to-date with the latest technologies and techniques is key to success.